ibmresilient/resilient-community-apps/fn_cisco_asa/README.md

 <p>
 <b>Use Case:</b> A SOC analyst using the IBM Security SOAR Platform and Cisco ASA firewall(s) would like the ability to block and unblock machines on the network quickly during a security event.

 <p> This app provides the capability to move Cisco ASA network objects in and out of a Cisco ASA network object group.
-The Cisco ASA device should be pre-configured with Cisco ASA network object groups that are named BLACKLIST_IN and BLACKLIST_OUT or similar.
+The Cisco ASA device should be pre-configured with Cisco ASA network object groups that are named BLOCKLIST_IN and BLOCKLIST_OUT or similar.
 The app uses the Cisco ASA REST API to add and remove the network objects from these network object groups.

 <p>
 Key capabilities include the following:

 * Allows a SOC analyst to pre-configure 20 available firewalls with credentials in the app.config file.
-Each firewall contains a list of Cisco ASA named network object groups for blacklisting inbound traffic and outbound traffic, also specified in the app.config.
+Each firewall contains a list of Cisco ASA named network object groups for blocking inbound traffic and outbound traffic, also specified in the app.config.
-* Provides the ability to display all IP addresses currently in a network object group blacklist in a data table.
+* Provides the ability to display all IP addresses currently in a network object group blocklist in a data table.
-* Provides the ability to add IP address to the blacklist (network object group).
+* Provides the ability to add IP address to the blocklist (network object group).
-* Provides the ability to remove an IP addresses from blacklist (network object group).
+* Provides the ability to remove an IP addresses from blocklist (network object group).
 * The following IP network objects are can be added/removed from a network object group:
   * IPv4Address
   * IPv4Range